Athulya29/HabitHero-UI/README.md

 We welcome contributions from the community!
 Here's how you can help:

+### Development Setup
+1. Fork the repository
+2. Create a feature branch: `git checkout -b feature/amazing-feature`
+3. Make your changes and test thoroughly
+4. Commit your changes: `git commit -m 'Add amazing feature'`
+5. Push to the branch: `git push origin feature/amazing-feature`
+6. Open a Pull Request

+### Contribution Guidelines
+- Follow the existing code style
+- Add comments for complex logic
+- Update documentation as needed
+- Test your changes across different devices
+- Ensure all endpoints return appropriate status codes

+## 🐛 Troubleshooting

+### Common Issues

+**Backend won't start:**
+- Ensure virtual environment is activated
+- Check if port 5000 is available
+- Verify all dependencies are installed

+**Frontend connection issues:**
+- Confirm backend is running on port 5000
+- Check CORS configuration
+- Verify API endpoints are correct

+**Database problems:**
+- Delete instance folder to reset database
+- Check SQLite file permissions
+- Verify database models are properly defined

 <div align="center">

+### ⭐ **If you find this project helpful, don't forget to give it a star!**

 **Build better habits, build a better you with HabitHero** 🌟